Unions: SAG Eligible, ACTRA

 Kate is a Canadian actress working in film, television, voice-over, stage and video games.
 She has hosted radio and television programs and braved the stage with her stand-up comedy routine, in NYC’s oldest comedy club, The Comic Strip Live.

-She recently made her writing and directorial debut with a sweet feature film called, “Go Fish”, which has an anticipated release in 2016.
-Kate is considered a late-bloomer in the industry, after 12 years as an elementary school teaching, however her transition into the industry was fast and furious, with her work and training having taken to Los Angeles, New York, across Canada and to her current hometown of Toronto, Canada..
+Kate is considered a “late-bloomer” in the industry, after 12 years as an elementary school teaching, however her transition was fast and furious, with her work and training having taken to Los Angeles, New York, across Canada and to her current hometown of Toronto, Canada.
+Her passion for storytelling takes her both in front of, and behind the camera and she recently made her writing and directorial debut with a feature film called, “Go Fish”, which has an anticipated release in 2016.

-2016 will find Kate in roles on the new supernatural show, Damien, and in other projects that are still “under wraps”.
-She is honoured to have been part of the amazing cast of “Room”, a movie featuring Brie Larson and Jacob Tremblay, that is up for numerous awards and is potentially an Oscar contender this upcoming season.
+2016 will find Kate in roles on the new supernatural show, Damien, airing on A&E, and in the second season of Degrassi: Next Class soon to be airing on Netflix.
+She is also honoured to have been part of the amazing cast of the multi-award winning movie, “Room”, starring Brie Larson and Jacob Tremblay.

 Kate is in Syfy miniseries, Cat.
 8, now airing on Netflix, as well as CW’s Beauty & The Beast, Covert Affairs, Being Human 3, European feature film, The Informant, and in the currently airing Clara’s Deadly Secret.
 In a short amount of years, Kate has also shared the screen with Joan Allen, Matthew Modine, Mina Suvari, Catherine Bell, Kristin Kreuk, Eric Johnson, Emmanuelle Vaugier, Sam Huntington, Alexis Bledel and many others.